Blog-Details

 The Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest (SARFAESI) Act was passed by the Indian Parliament in 2002.
 The Act empowers banks and financial institutions to recover outstanding dues from borrowers by selling their assets without the intervention of a court.
 The SARFAESI Act is applicable to secured loans above Rs.
 1 lakh.

-The Sale Certificate under SARFAESI Act should contain the following details:
+The Sale Certificate under the SARFAESI Act should contain the following details:

 1. Name and address of the borrower